axelvaldez/radical-companies/_posts/missing chapters/2022-05-03-radical-companies-for-the-impatient.markdown

    Next is JULIO who has 130 RADs, has EARNED $1040, and has to take $2960 from the PRI ACCOUNT to cover this $4000 PRI.
    The last column is labeled ANITA who has 300 RADs, has EARNED $2400, and doesn't need to take anything from the PRI ACCOUNT to cover her $1000 PRI take home.
    The graph shows the PRI ACCOUNT as box full of read liquid.
    Below are vertical boxes.
-For SALIM, DALIAH, ALICIA, and ANITA the boxes are beige, meaning that their PRI came from EARNINGS.KIM and JULIO show boxes with a mix of red and beige to indicate that their PRI came from EARNINGS plus withdrawals from the PRI ACCOUNT." title="RADICAL DISTRIBUTIONS">
+For SALIM, DALIAH, ALICIA, and ANITA the boxes are beige, meaning that their PRI came from EARNINGS.KIM and JULIO show boxes with a mix of red and beige to indicate that their PRI came from EARNINGS plus withdrawals from the PRI ACCOUNT."
   </p>
   <p>At some point, after we&rsquo;ve been steadily growing our revenue, no money is coming out of our <em>Predictable  Recurring Income</em> (PRI).
 This is when we start disbursing Earned Dividends in addition to covering everybody&rsquo;s <span class="_paradigm">PRI</span>.</p>
    <p style="font-family: courier new; font-size: smaller; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">